MicrosoftDocs/azure-devops-yaml-schema/task-reference/archive-files-v1.md

 **`rootFolder`** - **Root folder (or file) to archive**<br>
 `string`.
 Required.
 Default value: `$(Build.BinariesDirectory)`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The root folder to add to the archive.
-Everything under this folder will be added to the resulting archive.
+Name of the root folder or file to archive.
+For folders, everything in the named folder is added to the archive.
 <!-- :::editable-content-end::: -->
 <br>